subashvelusamy/SubashSocketAppDemo/README.md

 Ensure that your computer is installed with node js,.net core (6.0+), and visual studio 2022 or higher.

-Step 1: navigate to SocketAppDemo\SocketListner folder and install the pacakges by using the below command
+Step 1: navigate to SocketAppDemo\SocketListner folder and install the pacakges by using the below command on command prompt

 		npm i